-Over the years I have attended several yoga and yoga therapy conferences, various workshops on how yoga can help in the treatment of cancer especially breast cancer, obesity and infertility.
+Over the years I have attended several yoga and yoga therapy conferences, various workshops on how yoga can help in the treatment of cancer especially breast cancer, obesity, infertility and anxiety.

-In 2011 I completed a course in Ayurveda (Indian health science).
+In 2011 I completed an introductory course in Ayurveda (Indian health science).

 In August 2012 I became a registered “Relax and Renew®Trainer” – enabling me to bring more tranquility and ability to a mat near you!